-We all know that the cold weather can be bad for our health, but there are a number of things you can do to help you and your family stay well this winter:
+We all know that the cold weather can be bad for our health, but there are simple things that can help you and your family stay well throughout the winter months:

 If you, or someone you know, become unwell this winter it is important to know where to go to get medical treatment and advice: